16 Tidy data

 TipOpinion

 If you reach for pivot_wider() during analysis, pause and ask whether your downstream tool really needs wide data.
-Usually it doesn’t. pivot_wider() is most useful for creating display tables and for feeding data into functions that expect matrix-like input.
+Usually it doesn’t. pivot_wider() is most useful for building display tables and for feeding data into functions that expect matrix-like input.
+The fact that wide format looks tidier to human eyes doesn’t mean it is tidier for your code.

 Exercises